IvakisSolo/Skillo_Automation_Project/README.md

 The tests include:
 1. Registering a new user on the platform;
-2. Successful login and out of an existing user;
+2. Successful log in and out of an existing user;
 3. Creating a new post by uploading a picture and adding a caption to it;
 4. Deleting an already existing post;
 5. Liking the first post on the home page;